 You see, what many professional Tarot readers don't realise is that there are laws about what you can and can't publish on your own platform, especially when it comes to other people's content.

-It doesn’t matter whether you have a Tarot website that only your mum has ever visited or you have a website with millions of visitors every year – you need to respect copyright laws.
+It doesn't matter whether you have a Tarot website that only your mum has ever visited or you have a website with millions of visitors every year – you need to respect copyright law and protection.

-So today, I’m setting the record straight and answering your questions about copyright.
-This is my personal guide to copyright so that you can avoid the nasty consequences of being tracked down or worse, taken to court, for copyright infringement.
+So today, I'm setting the record straight and answering your questions about copyright.
+This is my personal guide to using copyrighted works so that you can avoid the nasty consequences of being tracked down or worse, taken to court, for copyright infringement after breaking the law.

 (Note: I'm a Tarot reader and a successful business owner, but I am NOT a lawyer and therefore this post does not represent legal advice.)